-Due to the COVID-19 outbreak, access to the South Dakota State University Archives & Special Collections is currently limited to the SDSU community by appointment.
+Due to the COVID-19 outbreak, access to the South Dakota State University Archives & Special Collections is currently open by appointment only.
 Call 605-688-5094 for assistance.
 For online consultation, please contact the Archives via e-mail: firstname.lastname@example.org

 The South Dakota State University Archives & Special Collections invites Jackrabbits and area community members to participate in “Physically Apart, Socially Together: The SDSU and Brookings Experience of the COVID-19 Pandemic.”

 Due to the COVID-19 outbreak, the South Dakota State University Archives and Special Collections are closed.
 For inquiries please contact the Archives electronically via e-mail: email@example.com.